GeoffWilliams/pe_rbac/README.md

 ```
 pe_rbac  code_manager --password t0ps3cret
 ```
-Right now, the command line just provides a means to setup code manager.
-If you want to do more then this, you must use the Ruby API
+Generate a token which can be used to deploy code using Code Manager.

+* If you omit `--password`, then a random password will be chosen for you.

 ### Generating a token to use for ro/rw access to PuppetDB API
 ```